teiniker/teiniker-lectures-securecoding/secure-coding/DataValidation/OutputEncoding/commons-codec/README.md

-# Apache Commons Codec Libryrary
+# Apache Commons Codec Library

 The Apache Commons Codec library is part of the Apache Commons project, and it provides a set of high-level **encoding and decoding utilities**